cosmos/cosmos-sdk/docs/rfc/rfc-006-server.md

 * Loading the application state from a genesis file
 * Executing state after block inclusion or during a predefined step in consensus
 * Upgrades of the application
-* Syncing from genesis with a single binary that has many app configs loaded
 * Querying state from any height